 What if I cannot afford a bus pass?

-We offer a pay over time option for annual passes purchased prior to the school year.
-The total due may be divided into monthly payments for automatic rebilling to your credit card.
+We offer an installment payment option for annual passes purchased prior to the start of the school year.
+The total amount may be divided into monthly payments for automatic rebilling to your credit card.

 Am I required to meet my student at the bus stop?

 We require TK and Kindergarten students to be met at the bus stop by a parent or designated adult.
 It is recommended all students be met by a parent or parent designee.
 We also encourage all students to walk together in groups.
-The parent or guardian is responsible for the student until they board the bus and after they disembark from the bus.
+The parent or guardian is responsible for the student prior to boarding the bus and following disembarkment from the bus.

 What if my student wants to go home with a friend or to a different bus stop?

 Students may only board and disembark according to the bus and stop number printed on their pass.
-Day-to-day changes are not permitted.
-We no longer offer infrequent use coupons.
+Day-to-day changes are not able to be accommodated.
 Drivers are not authorized to make any stop changes or accommodate change requests.
 Parents are responsible for providing their own transportation for end-of-day plan changes such as playdates, birthday parties, sports events, and Boys & Girls Club closures.

-What if my student needs to go to more than one location?
+What if my student needs to ride to more than one location?

-We provide home to school transportation and offer one am bus and one pm bus assignment per student.
-Families with dual household custody arrangements may create a hybrid pass for two home locations by purchasing one home bus route online and then emailing email@example.com to arrange for the addition of the second home route at no additional cost, subject to availability.
+We provide home to school transportation and offer one am bus and one pm bus assignment per student to ensure all students have the opportunity to access transportation.
+Families with dual household custody arrangements may create a hybrid pass for two home locations by purchasing one home bus route online and then emailing firstname.lastname@example.org to arrange for the addition of the second home route at no additional cost, subject to availability.
 Documentation may be requested as verification.

 What if I need to make a permanent change to my student's bus pass?

-A permanent change to a bus pass may be requested via email to firstname.lastname@example.org and requires the purchase of a replacement pass, provided room exists on the requested route.
-Please allow 2 business days for a pass change request to be processed following payment completion.
+A permanent change to a bus pass may be requested using this form.
+If seating is available on the requested route, you will receive an email with directions to complete the purchase of a $5 replacement pass.
+Allow 2 business days for a pass change request to be processed following payment completion.
 Students may only board and disembark according to the bus and stop number printed on their pass, so changes take effect once your student is in possession of the new pass.

 May I make a temporary change to my student's bus pass?

-We understand the need for a temporary transportation change arises from time to time and offer a one-week temporary round trip bus pass for additional purchase.
+We offer a one-week temporary round trip bus pass for additional purchase.
 Week-long bus passes (5 sequential school days) may be purchased online, provided room exists on the requested route.
 Please email email@example.com to make a request.
 Include your student's name, school site location, dates requested, and stop locations when requesting the temporary pass.
 Please allow 2 business days for the temporary pass to be processed following payment completion.
 Students must present a District-issued pass in order to board the bus.

 My student left an item on the bus, how do we get it back?

 Drivers check their buses after each run.
+Check with the school site to see if the driver has returned the item to the office.
 Contact your student's bus driver the following day.
-Check with the school site to see if the driver has returned the item to the office.
-You may also call Durham Transportation directly at (949) 376-0376.
-Labeling all of your child's belongings with your child's name and school is helpful.
+You may also call Durham Transportation at (949) 376-0376.

 May my student have a snack to eat on the bus?

-For the safety of all students, we do not permit food or drinks on the bus.
+For the safety of all students, we do not permit the consumption of food or drink on the bus.

 Why are buses sometimes late?